akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 For variant products, the data quality panel lists all the attributes that need improvements to reach a higher data quality grade, whether at model or variant level.

 ::: info
-Black attribute labels are not clickable and must be improved at upper level.
+Black attribute labels are not clickable and must be improved at product level.
 Purple attribute labels are clickable and can be improved at the variant level.
 :::